-Feel free to experiment with what you use in the coleslaw (the combination below works really well, or you could try our chipotle coleslaw), with the most important elements being the dressing and getting the vegetables as thinly shredded as possible.
+Feel free to experiment with what you use in the coleslaw (the combination below works really well, or you could try our Mexican Coleslaw), with the most important elements being the dressing and getting the vegetables as thinly shredded as possible.

 Our mild tomatillo salsa would be the perfect accompaniment to these Monk Fish Kebabs.

 Nutrition: Per servingkcal 118 fat 5.2g saturates 1.4g carbs 6.3g sugars 5.2g fibre 0.3g protein 11.8g salt 0.69g

 How to make it

 - In a mixing bowl, combine the lime juice and zest, Gran Luchito Chipotle Honey, olive oil, garlic, thyme leaves and a good pinch of salt and pepper.
 Mix well.

 - Add the monkfish to the marinade and leave for at least 1 hour.